-Caitlin holds a PhD from King’s College London and the Institute of Zoology (Zoological Society of London).
+She holds a PhD from King’s and the Institute of Zoology (Zoological Society of London).
 For the PhD, she investigated dryland riparian tree population dynamics, as well as environmental and social impacts of damming an ephemeral river in Namibia.

 She also holds an MSc in Biodiversity, Conservation & Management from the University of Oxford, and a BSc in Geography from the University of Victoria (Canada).

 Caitlin enjoys applied research and is motivated primarily by responding to challenging questions and problems, rather than by any one particular topic or habitat type.
 She brings expertise on a range of topics, including riparian and dryland ecology, environmental history, baboon behaviour and the involvement of volunteers in conservation.
 Her current research involves the efficacy of leaky dams and conservation agriculture in flood mitigation.